The best tent for wild camping 2024

 Best bivi for wild camping

 Bridging the gap between a sleeping bag and a tent is the bivi.
 It's a waterproof and breathable sheet that fits a sleeping bag and mat, providing shelter for minimalist camping.
-And for our money, the Terra Nova is the best option.
+And for our money, the Lifesystems Venture is the best option.

-The Moonlite Bivi is incredibly light, adding only 280g over your standard sleeping kit.
-It comes with a mosquito net front, zippered hood and a half-moon foot.
-It's also got a HH rating of 10,000mm - the highest on this list, so waterproofing is top notch.
+The Solo Bivi is incredibly light, weighing only 680g.
+It comes with a zipped bug-screen, zippered hood and a half-moon foot.
+It's also got a HH rating of 11,000mm - the highest on this list, so waterproofing is top notch.

 The only downside, shared with all bivis, is that your gear is out in the wild and without protection.
 If your bag is waterproof, or you can hang it from a tree, this is no worry.
 We'd also recommend keeping your quick-access essentials - toothbrush, phone, toilet paper, headtorch - near your head in a dry bag in case you need it late at night.